 Geographic Information Science; Precision farming; Map Design and Cognitive processes; Regional geography of China and East Asia; World Regions; Multimedia Cartography and Cartographic Animation; K-12 Geographic education and curricula development; Spatial visualization and spatial thinking

-Editorship Editor, 2002 – 2009, FOCUS on Geography, quarterly journal of the American Geographical Society, New York; edited a total of 140 scholarly articles in 25 issues.
+Editing: Editor, 2002 – 2009, FOCUS on Geography, a general audience quarterly journal of the American Geographical Society, New York; edited a total of 140 scholarly articles in 25 issues.

 Chu, Gregory, and Barbara Buttenfield, Guest Editors, Cartographic Perspectives, North American Cartographic Information Society (the major cartography journal in the U.S.), #27, August, 1997